-At the beginning of a year, there’s often an unspoken expectation that we should feel ready, clear, as though the turning of the calendar alone should deliver us into momentum.
-But I know many of us aren’t feeling that way at all.
+At the beginning of a new year there’s often this quiet expectation that we should feel ready, clear and motivated, as though the simple act of the calendar turning should deliver us straight into momentum.

 And maybe that’s enough to begin with.